A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Applications

 The main motivation for choosing quadratic interpolation is to obtain smaller computational tube-radii, $r_{\Omega(\S)}$, which allows higher curvature $\S$ and $\C$ to be handled with larger $\Delta x$.
 The resulting $\Omega(\S)$ and $\Omega(\C)$ contain fewer DOFs and therefore the computation is more efficient.
 Furthermore, Figure~\ref{fig:interp-comparison} shows that, for the same $\Delta x$, quadratic interpolation has lower computation times.
 Quadratic interpolation is 1.1-2.1 times faster than cubic interpolation in Figure~\ref{fig:interp-comparison}.
 We used $p = 3$ in the convergence studies of Section~\ref{sec:conv-studies} because the error for second-order BCs with $p = 2$ can sometimes be less regular (i.e., decreasing unevenly or non-monotonically) than with $p = 3$ (Figure~\ref{fig:interp-comparison}, bottom right).

 CPM with first-order IBCs is used in all the examples in this section.
 The geodesic distance, vector field design, and harmonic map algorithms used here are themselves all inherently first-order accurate; hence using second-order IBCs would only improve accuracy near $\C$.
-Second-order IBCs could have been used for diffusion curves, but the first-order method was used for consistency.
+Second-order IBCs could have been used for diffusion curves and reaction-diffusion textures, but the first-order method was used for consistency.
+Note also that any surface represented as a mesh is scaled (with fixed aspect ratio) to fit in $[-1,1]^3$.